Garden Knowledge

 Soil Preparation

 Rototill or spade the area to a depth of 4 to 6 inches.
 Eliminate drainage problems by sloping soil away from foundations.
-Rake and smooth the soil, removing rocks, roots and large clods.
-Keep the grade 1 inch below sidewalks or driveway.
+Rake and smooth the soil, removing rocks, roots, and large clods.
+Keep the grade 1 inch below sidewalks or driveways.
 Water the prepared area to settle the soil and provide a moist base for turf.
-If desired, a started fertilizer such as Greenview Seed Starter Fertilizer Plus Crabgrass Preventer may be raked into the soil before placing the sod.
+If desired, a starter fertilizer such as Greenview Seed Starter Fertilizer Plus Crabgrass Preventer may be raked into the soil before placing the sod.

 Installation